ilyaveruk/ilyaveruk/README.md

 ###  Ask Me About

-Feel free to ask me about Java, C, C++, JavaScript or Git.
+Feel free to ask me about Java, C, C++, JavaScript, Python or Git.
 I'm eager to share my knowledge and learn from others.

 ###  How to Reach Me